alphagocc/deepin-mame/docs/source/debugger/general.rst

 The **do** command simply evaluates the supplied expression.
 This is often used to set or modify device state variable (e.g. CPU registers), or to write to memory.
-See :ref:`debugger-expressions` for details about expression syntax.
+See :ref:`debugger-express` for details about expression syntax.

 Examples: